 Your appointment at North Mid

-On arrival your temperature will be checked, you will be issued with a face mask, directed to hand sanitising stations and to the Reception Desk who will check your demographics and collect your completed Infection Control questionnaire, they will then direct you to the correct area to register your attendance.
+On arrival, you will be issued with a face mask, directed to hand sanitising stations and to the Reception Desk who will check your demographics and collect your completed Infection Control questionnaire, they will then direct you to the correct area to register your attendance.

 Please allow up to two hours for your appointment as you may require an x-ray or scan during your appointment.